Advanced Certified Nursing Assistant, Phlebotomy

-The Nursing Assistant Program is designed to meet the growing needs of the community’s healthcare system.
-It prepares students in the theoretical and clinical practice of nursing assistance.
-Successful completers are eligible to take the certification exams for nursing assistants.
-Areas of employment include care in clinics, doctor’s offices, home health services, hospice and laboratories.
+The Advanced Certified Nursing Assistant program is designed to meet the growing needs of the community's healthcare system.
+It prepares students to perform routine nursing-related services to patients in hospitals or long-term care facilities, including phlebotomy.
+Successful completers are eligible to take the certification exams for nursing assistants and phlebotomists.
+Areas of employment include care in clinics, doctor's offices, home health services, hospice and laboratories.
 Find more information here.

 The Office Careers Program prepares students to perform the duties of administrative assistants.
 Instruction is provided in Microsoft Office applications, data entry, medical office procedures, records management, business calculations, accounting, career development and customized computer courses.
 For more information, call Baisha Woody at 256-549-8234.

 The Truck Driving program teaches students to drive trucks and buses, delivery vehicles and other commercial vehicles.
 Successful completers earn a Class A Commercial Driver’s License.
-Classes begin every six weeks and are 240 hours.
-Documents required to participate in the Truck Driving Program include proof of drug testing, a DOT physical and a motor vehicle report.
-For more information, call at 256-439-6942 or 256-549-8638.
+Find more information here.

 The Welding Program prepares individuals to unite or separate parts by heating, using a variety of techniques and equipment such as brazing, arc, gas and laser operations.
 For more information, call the Skills Training Center at 256-549-8638.